timscharfenort/workers-docs/content/tooling/wrangler/sites.md

 ##### More about include/exclude patterns

 You can learn more about the standard patterns used for include and exclude in the [gitignore documentation](https://git-scm.com/docs/gitignore).

+### Customizing your Build

+Workers Sites projects use webpack by default.
+You can [bring your own webpack config](/tooling/wrangler/webpack/#bring-your-own-configuration), however it is important to be cognizant of your `entry` and `context` settings.